Colmmm/notes2flash/docs/README.md

 ## Tips for Creating Effective Workflows

-- Ensure your prompts are explicit and clearly define the expected output format.
+- Ensure your prompts are explicit and clearly define the expected output format (chatGPT is great at writing prompts).
 - Test your workflows with various types of notes to ensure they work as expected.
 - Use descriptive names for your workflow files to easily identify their purpose.